 Implementing a Zero Waste and Recycling Program in Cambodia: Follow me through my 2014 and 2015 experience of a lifetime with a travel grant to Cambodia.
 With the help of a local and Wildlife Alliance, a successful zero waste program was facilitated to the citizens of the Chi Phat commune in order to save wildlife, natural resources, and increase eco-tourism.

-Volunteering with Elephants in South Africa: A volunteer job like no other, learn how I was priviledged to get to know a herd of elephants and record their behaviors.
+Volunteering with Elephants in South Africa: A volunteer job like no other, learn how I was privileged to get to know a herd of elephants and record their behaviors.
 Of course, cleaning up after them is part of the deal, but well worth it.

 Don’t Mess With Texas: This successful campaign, launched in 1986, has increased awareness of litter and has changed attitudes and behavior.
 But 45% of Texans still believe that small pieces are a minor problem.
 Since 1986, visual trash studies show that big trash is down by 39%, but cigarette butts are up 33%.